Supply Chain Sustainability: A Byproduct of Efficiency

 In short, you can almost say that the “S” in TMS stands for sustainability.
 Gregg Lanyard, Director of Product Management at Manhattan Associates, echoes this point:

 “Supply chains are more dynamic and more fragile than ever before.
-When you think about continuous network design, and continuous optimisation, a TMS inherently helps the environment as a whole.
-Identifying lanes for backhauls, determining the appropriate allocation for fleet versus common carrier resources, reducing deadhead miles across the network, increasing equipment utilisation and reducing the number of shipments – all of these things support the effort.
-If you think about the analytics and reporting side, we can now better measure efficiency, fuel consumption and trailer utilisation, as well as carbon footprint, thanks to a TMS.
+When you think about continuous network design, and continuous optimization, a TMS inherently helps the environment as a whole.
+Identifying lanes for backhauls, determining the appropriate allocation for fleet versus common carrier resources, reducing deadhead miles across the network, increasing equipment utilization and reducing the number of shipments – all of these things support the effort.
+If you think about the analytics and reporting side, we can now better measure efficiency, fuel consumption and trailer utilization, as well as carbon footprint, thanks to a TMS.
 And when you measure things, things get done.”

 More Opportunities to Improve